How We Chose the Best Liveaboard Catamaran

 5. Choosing a Catamaran Manufacturer

-One of the big questions I find future cruisers have is what is the best cruising catamaran.
-There are a ton of opinions out there about what catamaran to purchase.
-Remember, the answer will depend on your cruising style and budget.
+One of the big questions I find future cruisers have is, ‘What is the best cruising catamaran?’
+There are a ton of opinions out there about the right catamaran to purchase.
+Remember, the answer will depend on your cruising style and the price range of your budget.

 How much offshore cruising do you want to do?
 Will you be sailing single-handed?
-Balancing your needs and your budget will be a big piece of the process.
+Balancing your needs and budget will be a big part of the process.

 Production Sailing Catamarans

-Sailboats are not cars.
-They are made on-demand.
-For a lot of models, there might be 100 (or fewer) boats made.
-However, catamaran manufacturers such as Lagoon, Leopard, and Fountaine Pajot, may design and produce quite a few more.
+However, catamaran manufacturers, such as Lagoon, Leopard, and Fountaine Pajot, may design and produce quite a few more.

 Lagoon 380 with the jib out

 Our Lagoon 380 is hull number 322, which was a lot when it was built in 2005.
-I saw in a Facebook group recently the tally is creeping up on 900.
+I recently saw in a Facebook group that the tally is creeping up to 900.

-WHAT WORKED FOR US: For us rookies, access to more information and the comfort to know a certain model production boat had been tested could save us oodles of time and money.
-Ultimately, the Lagoon 380 layout and availablity of a boat that ticked all our other boxes made this the right choice for us.
+WHAT WORKED FOR US: For us rookies, access to more information and the comfort of knowing a certain model production boat had been tested could save us oodles of time and money.
+Ultimately, the Lagoon 380 layout and availability of a boat that ticked all our other boxes made this the right choice for us.

 sailboat crew watching the sunset from the dock

-Ultimately, we sought to make the best decision we could given our knowledge, personal preferences, market climate, and many other factors.
+Ultimately, given our knowledge, personal preferences, market climate, and many other factors, we sought to make the most informed decision possible.

-YOU MIGHT ALSO LIKE: 5 Important Tips to Remember When Buying a Catamaran
+YOU MIGHT ALSO LIKE: Our post featuring 5 Important Tips to Remember When Buying a Catamaran.

 For more about our Lagoon 380 catamaran, check out the link below.

-Want more tips on how to get started cruising on a boat?
+Want more tips on how to start cruising on a boat?

 Like this post?
 Save it on Pinterest for later.